kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/22 - Maghaven VI (9-22-25).md

 	We return to Mayor Sabine of Maghaven
 	And ponder the offer of Lucious the Craven
 	Turning down a reward, we instead inquire
-	For her to arrange the meeting we require
+	For her to arrange the meeting required
 	/
 	Lewis and Rem head off to pray
 	Returning with cloak and backwards beret